dasch-swiss/dsp-api/docs/03-endpoints/api-admin/projects.md

 - `knora-admin:projectRestrictedViewWatermark`: the path to the watermark image. **Currently not used!**

-Caveat: The restricted view settings only take effect for user groups that have restricted view permissions on the `knora-api:hasStillImageFileValue` value of StillImageFile resources.
+Caveat: The restricted view settings only take effect for user groups that have restricted view permissions (or no permissions at all) on the `knora-api:hasStillImageFileValue` value of StillImageFile resources.
 User groups with view permission or higher will see the image in full resolution.